Spurs condemn 'reprehensible' racist abuse of Son

 Toney was targeted after his controversial equaliser against Arsenal, which should have been ruled out by VAR for offside against team-mate Christian Norgaard.

-The Brentford forward revealed in October last year he had been targeted on Instagram after scoring both goals in a 2-0 league victory over Brighton.
+The Brentford forward revealed in October last year he had been abused on Instagram after scoring both goals in a 2-0 league victory over Brighton.

 Meta, the parent company of Instagram and Facebook, condemned the abuse at the time, but said it could not take take action because the message had not been reported within the app.